 So I said enough of this and started researching online resources and how other artists dealt with this.
 I quickly ‘figured’ out that it mainly comes down to the fundamentals of form and perspective and that the Drawabox program I followed gave me a good foundation to build upon.
 Following a lot of recommendations, I got in the Proko courses on youtube.
 While Stan Prokopenko works very traditional, his insights are very applicable across all styles.
 I quickly got in the extended videos and demonstrations in his (cheap) premium course.

 While I was at it I made a time-lapse recording of the proces.
-The work took about 64 hours with a lot of breaks and nights of sleep in between keep fresh eyes.
+The work took about 64 hours with a lot of breaks and nights of sleep in between.
 I titled it “Dancers of Rodin” (dance where the reference comes from) and it measures 120×80 cm.